BeDaBio/StreptococcusCHX2024/README.md

 ### 6. Downstream Analysis and Figure Creation
 Install relevant R libraries found in Libraries.R

-### Run Main.R triggering the creation of the figures found in the paper
+### 7. Run Main.R triggering the creation of the figures found in the paper
+ 1. Creation of OrgDBs
+ 2. Creation of individual Quarto Reports, Differential Expression and Figures for each Strain
+ 3. Creation of Cross-Strain Quarto Report and Figures

 ## Data Availability:
 Data and Code Availability: